 International School Grounds Month is an annual celebration of school grounds around the world in May.
 This Guide is full of ideas to get the most out of your grounds, and was written by 51 organisations from 21 countries.

-All About School Grounds
+School Grounds Development

 Recent research by Learning Through Landscapes finds that well designed school grounds can improve behaviour, reduce bullying and cut vandalism.
 Improving your school’s outdoor space enhances pupils' self-esteem and improves both attainment and attitudes towards learning.